 Achievements & Milestones

-(Click or swipe the 3 categories to explore the different timelines)Secured a NHS BNSSG ICB grant
+(Click or swipe the 3 categories below to explore the different timelines)Secured a NHS BNSSG ICB grant

 Secured a £1,500 grant for PPIE activities from the NHS Bristol, North Somerset and South Gloucestershire Integrated Care Board